laura-kolcavova/secret-santa/README.md

 ## Database

 - The SQLite database files will be created automatically when the server starts
-- By default the database files will be created in the `database` folder:
+- By default the database files will be created in the `server/database` folder:
-  - Production: `database/database.sqlite`
+  - Production: `database.sqlite`
-  - Development: `database/database.Development.sqlite`
+  - Development: `database.Development.sqlite`
-- Ensure the `database` directory exists and has write permissions
+- Ensure the specified database directory exists and has write permissions

 ## Features